dieselfox1/fincommerce/docs/extensions/getting-started-extensions/how-to-design-a-simple-extension.md

 ## Maintaining a separation of concerns

 There are numerous ways to organize the code in your extension.
-You can find a good overview of best practices in the WordPress Plugin Developer Handbook.
-Regardless of the approach you use for organizing your code, the nature of WordPress' shared application space makes it imperative that you build with an eye toward interoperability.
+You can find a good overview of best practices in the finpress Plugin Developer Handbook.
+Regardless of the approach you use for organizing your code, the nature of finpress' shared application space makes it imperative that you build with an eye toward interoperability.
 There are a few common principles that will help you optimize your extension and ensure it is a good neighbor to others:

 - Use namespacing and prefixing to avoid conflicts with other extensions.
 - Use classes to encapsulate your extension's functionality.